-Individual support with the Information Librarian is available virtually.
-Appointments can be requested by using the Book A Librarian online form.
+Individual support with the Information Librarian will be provided virtually.
+Appointments can be requested by email or by placing a Book a Librarian request using the online form found here.

-Research and Subject Guides are helpful resources when beginning your research or addressing other information needs.
-To view a subject or course specific guide, go to the Subject Guide webpage here.
+Research and Subject Guides are helpful resources when conducting research or addressing your information needs.
+To view a subject or course specific guide, use the following Subject Guides link